skhcjh231/blog-post/content/docs/spring24/05_/_index.md

 ## Introduction

 The growing demand for rapid and efficient inference in large language models (LLMs) faces a significant bottleneck
-* decoding K tokens requires K sequential runs of the model.
+* Decoding K tokens requires K sequential runs of the model.

 ⇒ LLM inference is slow

 To address this issue, speculative decoding has been introduced as a promising approach to accelerate LLM inference without altering the output quality.
 This method leverages two key observations about LLM inference:
-1) many tokens can be predicted with minimal computational overhead.
+* many tokens can be predicted with minimal computational overhead.
-2) LLM inference is predominantly constrained by memory bandwidth rather than arithmetic computations.
+* LLM inference is predominantly constrained by memory bandwidth rather than arithmetic computations.

 However, existing speculative decoding still face limitations, such as high inference latency and suboptimal token acceptance rates.
 This papaer proposed Kangaroo to address this challenge.